Mary Call Darby Collins: Children and grandchildren

 LeRoy and Mary Call Collins had 4 children: Roy Jr., Jane Aurell, Mary Call Proctor and Darby Collins and 12 grandchildren, including John Brevard, a designer and architect.

 Mary Call Darby Collins Award

 The Mary Call Darby Collins Award, one of three historic preservation awards from the Florida Secretary of State's office is presented to a volunteer who has forever changed the course of historic preservation.
 (In the 1970s, Mary Call Collins had served, by gubernatorial appointment, as a member of the Historic St. Augustine Preservation Board.)

 Death

 Mary Call Darby Collins died at the age of 98, after a long illness.
-At this time, she was still living in her great-grandfather's home, and now the State of Florida is hoping to turn the home into a historic museum.
+At this time, she was still living in her great-grandfather's home, which the State of Florida is considering turning into a historic museum.